ucbjrl/chisel-repo-tools/docs/publish_major_release.md

-# Publishing a Minor release
+# Publishing a Major release

 ## Recipe

 This recipe presumes that one shell window is used.
 In practice, it is probably best to use two windows/tabs.
 That way it can be easier to debug steps being run in one window by looking at logs in the other.
 > But you won't have problems like that, will you?
 Let's hope not.

 ### SetUp

-###Look over the [Publishing Setup](publishing_setup.md) to see if you have most of the
+### Look over the [Publishing Setup](publishing_setup.md) to see if you have most of the

 main dependencies available

 - Check the sbt environment
 - Is gpg installed?

 ### Look over the [Python Venv Setup](python_venv_setup.md) (VirtualEnvironment)

 - How to set up the python environment
 - Makes sure all necessary python libraries are installed.
 - Activate the python you want

 ```
 source ~/.virtualenvs/chisel-repo-tools/bin/activate
 ```

 ### Get the release data and tools

 - pick a directory to do your work in

 ```
 cd my-release-work-dir
 ```

 - Clone the chisel-release repo, that provides the repo data to be worked on

 ```
 git clone https://github.com/ucb-bar/chisel-release publish-3.4.1
 cd publish-3.4.1
 export REPO=`pwd`
 cd ..
 ```

 - Clone the tools for doing the release work

 ```
 git clone https://github.com/ucb-bar/chisel-repo-tools.git
 cd chisel-repo-tools
 ```

 ### Export a bunch of things to make life easier (and the scripts work)

 ```
 export PYTHONPATH=`pwd`/src
 export VERSIONING=`pwd`/src/versioning/versioning.py
 export GPG_TTY=$(tty)
 ```

 and perhaps, (still not sure if this helps or is necessary)

 ```
 export PGP_PASSPHRASE='<your pass key>'
 export PGP_SECRET='<your secret>'
 ```

 ### A Bit More Setup

 - Make sure script is present

 ```
 python src/release_scripts/publish_new_release.py